omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - change strengthresultform to take setsxrepsxweightxunits and a comment instead of just result text
   - this will help with tracking progress later.
 - change result model for strength instances to allow sets, reps, weight, units and a comment
-- can add a model called "strength maxes" and foreignkey it to a user
-  - model would foreign key to a movement and have a weight for that movement
-  - could potentially have 1rm, 2rm, 3rm, 5rm, 10rm with associated weights for each
-  - when creating a result on strength workout it would have to update users personal maxes or create a new one if doesnt exist
-  - this way progress can be tracked.
 - create strength maxes page as well as add new strength max
   - add strength max contains list of movements and boxes for all rep max weights
 - can create leaderboard page for workouts/strength etc.